paulhamsh/Spark-Control-X/README.md

 Respond to amp  | 0x14           | Bank message layout

 Note:
 - 0x12 doesn't seem to be used currently
-- 0x12 doesn't send a Notify message from the pedal so has to be read directly to get a response value

 ## Messages from pedal